Application

 You can also check out the following list: Housing_contacts

-Case 2: you already know in which University/School you will have to register (Arts et Métiers Institute of Technology, Université de Paris or Université Paris Sciences et Lettres)
+Case 2: If you know your registration institution (e.g., Arts et Métiers Institute of Technology, Université Paris Cité, Université Paris Sciences et Lettres)

 You must have your admission letter in order to start the booking process.